afhaque/MeanMapAppV2.0/TutorialMaterial/PartII/tutorialpartii.md

 For those less familiar with Angular's `ngRoute` module, what we've done here is made use of Angular's `routeProvider` service to identify the URL our users are looking at in the browser.
 Thus, when a user is looking at a URL with a given suffix, Angular knows which pre-defined controller and templateURL to use.

 As you can see, in the example above, when a user is looking at `/join` (or any URL other than `/find`), Angular will employ the `addCtrl` controller that we created in Part I and display the content from our `addForm.html` file.
-Similarly when a user is looking at `/find`, the user will be displayed `queryForm.html` content.
+Similarly when a user is looking at `/find`, the user will be displayed the `queryForm.html` content.
 (Once we create the `queryCtrl` controller, we will specify this here as well.)

 Now that we have our partials ready, let's update our `index.html` file.